MystenLabs/apps/upgrade_policy/quorum_upgrade/README.md

 Also, and for the same reasons, `quorum_upgrade_policy::destroy_proposed_upgrade` will not work right now.
-However we thought it was important to expose that API right now so that once shared object deletion is avaiable, `ProposedUpgrade` instances can be deleted and the storage cost recovered.
+However we thought it was important to expose that API right now so that once shared object deletion is available, `ProposedUpgrade` instances can be deleted and the storage cost recovered.

 We are also considering offering an alternative way to vote in a proposal by